CharlesD1423/FPGA-for-Finance/FPGA/load_market_data/README.md

 # Instructions for loading project:

+## Create a new project.
+- Don't add sources/constraints, do it manually in steps below.

 ## Create a Block Memory (ROM)
 - In Vivado, create a new project
 - In IP Catalog, search for Block Memory Generator and double click